sebastiantoh/tp/docs/team/hakujitsu.md

  A summary of the analysis can be viewed here: "".

  New Feature: Ad Hoc Graphical User Interface (GUI)
- * What it does: switches the object list displayed in the component.
-  * Justification: allows for the user to store information that does not correspond to any particular person field.
-  For example, they can use it to take note of the client's needs, wants and preferences.
+ * What it does: The Ad Hoc GUI can display either the Sales Panel or Tag Panel, toggling between both depending on which command was most recently executed.
+ For example, upon executing a Sale command, the Sale Panel will be displayed, and vice versa with the Tag Panel.
+ * Justification: This feature reduces the number of panels needed to display the different models.
+ It also allows for relevant information to be shown after every command execution, improving the general user experience.
-  * Highlights: This was a relatively simple feature to implement.
+ * Highlights: This feature required changes to the existing CommandResult class, and affected existing Command classes for Sale and Tag.

  Enhancement: Addition of Remark field to Person class
  * What it does: allows the user to add miscellaneous remarks to contacts in the address book.